codeburnerframework/router/README.md

 $dispatcher->dispatch($_REQUEST['REQUEST_METHOD'], $_REQUEST['REQUEST_URI']);
 ```
 ###Routes
-The Codeburner Routing System have two types of routes, see below.
+The Codeburner Router System have two types of routes, see below.

 ####Static Routes
 The simplest way to define a route, all the path or `uri` is `static` and the action have no parameters.